Freshman and New Families to Wakefield

 Sports are another great way to get involved.
 Nate Hailey, our Student Activities Director, maintains a sports website to help the community stay up to date on team performance, practices, interest meetings and information on playing beyond high school.
 Wakefield offers several school-based sports teams; visit the Fall, Winter and Spring sports pages to learn about the school teams and view tryout dates.
 Students interested in playing a sport should have a Physical Form on file.
 New this year is a Rifle Club at Wakefield.
 Ultimate Frisbee is a fairly new sport, which is played as an intramural sport.
 Arlington County runs a late night basketball league for high school students, and the Arlington Soccer Association has opportunities for high school students.
 Visit the Arlington page for teens to locate additional recreational sports opportunities.

 Last, encourage your teen to get involved in the larger Arlington community.
 It is a great way to build strong relationships and leadership skills.
 If your teen loves books, TAB is a terrific group run through the library system.
 The Teen Network Board is an Arlington-wide leadership opportunity for high school students and is run by the Arlington Partnership for Children, Youth and Families.
 Up to eight students may also represent each high school on the Student Advisory Board, a body that advises the School Board and Arlington Public Schools.
 To inquire about openings, the student should contact their counselor.
 Parents are also encouraged to lend their expertise and time to advise APS and the School Board on a number of School Advisory Committees.

-If you have any questions or are having difficulty, please contact the PTSA President for assistance.
+If you have any questions or are having difficulty, please contact the PTSA for assistance: wakefieldwarriorsPTSA@gmail.com

 ADDITIONAL RESOURCE PAGES